D4wnstar/aetherwisp/Material physics/Atoms/Hydrogen atom.md

 $$W_{ba}=\frac{4\pi ^{2}}{c\hbar ^{2}}\left( \frac{e^{2}}{4\pi \varepsilon_{0}} \right)I(\omega_{ba})\lvert \hat{\varepsilon}\cdot \mathbf{r}_{ba} \rvert ^{2}$$
 Now, this new term $\mathbf{r}_{ba}$ can be shown to be not null only in very specific scenarios, which are when the new and old state satisfy the following two conditions:
 $$\boxed{\Delta l=l_{b}-l_{a}=\pm 1,\quad \Delta m=m_{b}-m_{a}=0,\pm 1}$$
 But then the transition probability must follow these conditions: we call these **selection rules**, as they allow us to determine which transitions are allowed and which aren't, for if these rules are not met, then $W_{ba}=0$ and the transition is impossible.
 These rules actually happen to be quite general, despite having derived them from a specific approximation in a specific kind of field and specifically for electrons.
-These even function, for instance, in transitions between vibrational states of [[molecule|molecules]], so keep these rules on hand, as they might very well reappear later.
+These even function, for instance, in transitions between vibrational states of [[molecule|molecules]].

 [^1]: The angular momentum operator is found by quantizing the classical quantities of $r$ and $p$, which become $\hat{r}$ and $-i\hbar \nabla$ respectively ($\nabla$ is the [[gradient]]).
 So, we get $\hat{L}=-i\hbar(\hat{r}\times \nabla)$.